§ ALGORITHMS

 A[Entry point:<br/>overhang_area + lower_slices + config]

-B[Prep seed:<br/>overhang ∩ neighbourhood of lower-slice boundary<br/>expand by seed_expansion]
+B[Prep seed:<br/>overhang at neighbourhood of lower-slice boundary<br/>expand by seed_expansion]

-C[Prep wave_cover_polygons:<br/>the region rings are allowed to live in]
+C[Prep wave_cover_polygons:<br/>the region fronts are allowed to live in]

 D[Prep trim_boundary:<br/>wave_cover shrunk by line_width/2<br/>keeps extrusion off the outer wall]